A six-day residential programme in Aotearoa New Zealand.

 It is recommended that you bring around five years experience in some related form of professional practice - working with groups or one-to-one, indoors or out.
 However, each application is considered individually, so please do ask if you’re not sure.

-The course starts with dinner at 19.00 on Sunday evening.
-Please arrive by 17.00 so that you have time to pitch camp and settle in before starting on time.
+The course starts with dinner at 19.00 on the first evening.
+Please arrive by 17.00 so that you have time to settle in before starting on time.

 The course finishes after closing on Saturday morning, departure by 10.30am.